chriswk/chriswk.github.io/_posts/2016-04-26-zombie-elm-part3-testing.markdown

 {% endhighlight %}

 I then added a "test" target in `package.json`, allowing me to do "npm test" to run my tests.
+(It even worked on windows, as is visible from the console output)

 ### Testing the shuffleTiles method
 My assumptions